rusbomber/VictoriaLogs/docs/victorialogs/README.md

 /path/to/victoria-logs -retention.maxDiskUsagePercent=85 -retentionPeriod=100y
 ```

+## Backfilling

+VictoriaLogs accepts logs with timestamps in the time range `[now-retentionPeriod ... now+futureRetention]`,
+where `retentionPeriod` is the value for the `-retentionPeriod` command-line flag and `futureRetention` is the value for the `-futureRetention` command-line flag.
+Sometimes it is needed to reject logs older than the given age.
+This can be achieved by passing `-maxBackfillAge=d` command-line flag to VictoriaLogs,
+where `d` is the maximum age of logs to be accepted.
+Older logs are rejected and a sample of these logs is put into VictoriaLogs output logs, so they could be investigated.

 ## Storage

 VictoriaLogs stores all its data in a single directory - `victoria-logs-data`.
 The path to the directory can be changed via `-storageDataPath` command-line flag.